|Unit||Index 2010 to 2019=100, NSA|

 The reference series is the smoothed continuous growth rate of Swiss GDP distributed across the three months of a quarter, based on the official quarterly real GDP statistics, adjusted for the effects of major international sporting events, released by the Swiss State Secretariat for Economic Affairs (SECO) in early September.

-Each year, after release of GDP, the source produces a new vintage of the Barometer.
-After redefining its components, the Barometer is recomputed and full revised history is published.
-The base period is advanced by one year.
+Each year in the autumn, after release of Swiss GDP, the source produces a new vintage of the Barometer.
+New components are selected, the base period is advanced by one year, and the full history is revised.